Bladder Cancer

 How is Bladder Cancer Diagnosed?

-During a cystoscopy, your doctor inserts a narrow tube with a lens on its tip through your urethra and into your bladder.
-The cystoscope allows your doctor to examine the inside of your bladder for abnormal growths or tissue.
-Your doctor might perform a biopsy during your cystoscopy if they see suspect tissue.
+During a cystoscopy, your doctor inserts a thin tube with a small camera and light at the tip through the urethra and into the bladder.
+This instrument allows the physician to closely examine the inside of the bladder for abnormal growths or suspicious tissue.

 Treatment